Finistry

 Class 4 NI (6% on £12,570–£50,270)£554

-Total tax + NI due£2,582
+Total tax + NI due£2,400

 Note: Alex uses the mileage method, so insurance, fuel, and vehicle costs are already covered by the 45p/25p rate — he can't claim them separately.
+Class 2 NI is no longer charged for 2025/26 when profits sit above the Small Profits Threshold (£6,845) — National Insurance credits are awarded automatically.

-Without claiming mileage and expenses, his tax + NI would be £4,194.
+Without claiming mileage and expenses, his tax + NI on £28,000 would be around £4,012.
 The mileage deduction alone saves Alex £1,612.

 Record Keeping Tips